 If you don’t mind having your food stare back at you, then you may want to try the suckling pig head.
 It’s La Tasqueria’s signature dish.
 A young pig’s head is poached overnight in olive oil then deep-fried and served whole.
 We have a similar dish in the Philippines called maskara (meaning mask) which is why we didn’t order it here.

 Being from the Philippines, we’re used to eating offal.
-It’s in many of our traditional dishes like dinuguan and kare-kare.
+It’s in many traditional Filipino dishes like dinuguan and kare-kare.
 We also enjoy it as street food in dishes like isaw, tenga ng baboy, and betamax.
 Eating offal is nothing new or unusual for us, but what is new is how Chef Estevez presents it.

 This is the most elegant and thoughtful way we’ve ever had offal.
 He’s elevated unwanted bits of meat and turned them into haute cuisine.
 Before this meal, never did I think I’d have offal presented in this artful manner.
 Where we’re from, offal is typically just skewered and grilled or served in stews with no regard to presentation or form.
 Chef Estevez’s creations were a pleasure to see and eat and I was grateful for the experience.